mcshanej/In-The-Loop/README.md

 boto3
 json

-2) Install the AWS Command Line Interface from:
+2) Using default settings install the AWS Command Line Interface from:
 https://aws.amazon.com/cli/

-Use default installation.

 3) From your command line configure the AWS CLI:
 $ aws configure